My Configs for a Fancy-Looking Terminal (starship, exa, fonts)

 module shows the operating system.

-The last 2 options are needed because I can open another tab with PowerShell, and, with properly configured Starship there, it allows me to quickly recognize shells between each other.
+The last 2 options are needed because I can open a tab with PowerShell, and, with properly configured Starship, it allows me to recognize shells between each other quickly.

 config